Yacht Chartering for Owners

 - The yacht chartering will be competing against other yachts chartering in their particular category.
 If a yacht buyer is considering a yacht which may be placed into charter service, the layout (the number of usable staterooms and the space available for enough crew to service the potential charters) needs to be seriously looked at.
 For instance, a four stateroom yacht with plenty of room for crew to live and operate the yacht successfully, will command a better market appeal than a 3 guest stateroom yacht will.
 Extra features such as newness, fine interior decor, an outdoor Jacuzzi, similar master/VIP staterooms, outdoor dining/relaxing areas, adequate water sports platforms such as a cockpit or easy to access euro-style transom accentuate the desirability of a charter yacht.

 - The yacht is only half the equation as the crew will make (or break) successful charters.
 The idea is to build up a successful enterprise based on referrals.
 Thus happy and enjoyable times for charter guests aboard are often made possible by an energetic and professional crew.
 Between weather concerns, itinerary, keeping the boat running properly, preparing meals and servicing guests – the crew has their hands full with very long and often hard days.
 In order to keep a great crew going, the charter yacht owner should provide for their needs with adequate private living space, salary and benefits and attentiveness to the crew/yacht needs.
+With this in mind, a charter operation is not going to do well if you rely on part time crew.

 - Extra ‘toys’ such as a towed tender (usually meaning a center console outboard style boat between 23’-38’ in length), deck carried PWC, fishing and diving gear, and inflatable water-toys for our tropical waters make a BIG difference in charterer desirability.